chalabaj/Snafu/README.md

 ## How to restart dynamics

-You can restart dynamics from the last completed step or from the choosen step depending on how often you wrote restart file in original dynamics.
+You can restart dynamics from the last completed step or from the chosen step depending on how often you wrote restart file in original dynamics.
 The restart.in file contains all needed information from the last completed simulation step.
-Similarly, checkpoints are created according to the **restart_write** option which sets interval for writing restart file (restart_400.in contain restart information from the step 400).
+Similarly, checkpoints are created according to the **restart_write** option which sets the interval for writing a restart file (restart_400.in contains restart information from the step number 400).
 * To restart simuluation from the last completed step, **restart** option must be set to 1 and restart.in file must be in executing folder.
 * To restart simuluation from some other step , **restart** option must be set to XX and restart_XX.in file must be in executing folder.